 England head to France with a second-place finish in the 2014 Six Nations championship, which was won by WRWC hosts France.

-She may wear 13 or 15 on her back, but if you put her in any position on a rugby pitch you get the impression that Emily would become world class at it.
-In fact, you could probably say the same about a number of sports she’s been involved in, too.
-Throw her a ball, any shape and she'd catch it, hit it or dunk it.
+Emily may wear 13 or 15 on her back, but if you put her in any position on a rugby pitch you get the impression that she would become world class at it.
+In fact, you could probably say the same about a number of sports she’s been involved in.
+Throw her a ball, any shape, and she'd catch it, hit it or dunk it.
 We could easily have seen Emily playing for England at hockey, rounders and even basketball – she was offered a US Basketball Scholarship aged 16 but turned it down, much to the delight of England rugby fans.

-Lichfield Number 8 Sarah actually began her life in rugby playing the league code as a nine year old at Goathland Primary school in Newcastle-upon-Tyne.
-Sarah remembers: "It wasn't as well organised in terms of national competitions but we had a rugby coach come in and introduce rugby into our PE lessons."
-Thankfully, as far as we are concerned she switched to union five years later when she was at Longbenton Community College in the same city.
-"I was fortunate as I had a local club that I would go and play for and I just continued to play through there, but there were only two girls on the team so it wasn't as accessible as it is now for girls" she said.
+Lichfield Number 8 Sarah actually began her life in rugby playing the League code as a nine-year-old at Goathland Primary school in Newcastle-upon-Tyne.
+Thankfully, as far as we are concerned, she switched to union five years later when she was at Longbenton Community College in the same city.

-Natasha 'Mo' Hunt is not only a scrum-half for England and Lichfield but is also a qualified PE teacher at Sir Graham Balfour School in Stafford (for those that don’t know, Sir Graham was a Victorian Statistician and member of Florence Nightingale’s inner circle) having first worked as a trainee at King Edward’s School in Birmingham (for those that don't know, King Edward was a king).
+Natasha “Mo” Hunt is not only a scrum half for England and Lichfield but is also a qualified PE teacher at Sir Graham Balfour School in Stafford (for those who don’t know, Sir Graham was a Victorian statistician and member of Florence Nightingale’s inner circle).
+She first worked as a trainee at King Edward’s School in Birmingham.

 Top of page